1. How long will the immunostaining take when PeproTech’s Western Transfer protocol is followed?

 2. What type of molecular weight marker should be used?

-PeproTech uses the Novex® Sharp Pre-stained Protein Standard for use in all Western Transfers performed in-house, although this molecular weight marker does not have to be utilized.
-However, it is necessary that a pre-stained molecular weight marker is used when not utilizing the ECL detection method.
+PeproTech uses the Novex® Sharp Pre-stained Protein Standard in all Western Transfers performed in-house, although this molecular weight marker does not have to be utilized.
+However, it is necessary that a pre-stained molecular weight marker is used when not following the ECL detection method.

 3. Is the addition of a positive control necessary in a Western Transfer?

 Yes, in order to know exactly how the protein of interest will visualize on the Western Transfer you must add a positive control to your gel.
 When using PeproTechís antibodies in a Western Transfer, we recommend using the corresponding PeproTech recombinant protein, which was the immunizing antigen for the antibody of choice.

 4. Is agitation of the membrane essential during the incubation periods?

 Yes, it is essential that the membrane be agitated during the incubation periods.
 If the membrane is not agitated the antibodies, blocking buffer, and washing buffer may not affect the membrane evenly and can create a splotchy or patchy background.
 It can also limit the detection of the proteins by the antibodies.